This is not a blog, there are no ‘selfies’ - no

 A taste of some places around the global.
 Many of the hundreds of images that were posted need up-dating, so for now it is a selection of the best.

 Contribute: This site tries very hard to provide independent travellers with the latest information, but things are always changing.
 So your support is needed!
 If you have been anywhere recently, let us know about any change you encountered or any addition that you think would be worth integrating.
 A few lines in an e-mail is all it takes to help keep info fresh and provide for future travellers.
 It's also a big thank you.

-Feedback: This site aims to break through the crap - to share some insight that is relevant to independent travellers today.
-Information straight from the road, as it were, in a down-to-earth context.
-So please click on the links above and tell us if this site has helped you, what you found useful, or not.
+Feedback: Please click on the links above and tell us if this site has helped you, what you found useful, or not.
 Remember, if you found information missing, want to add any (please...) or have any other questions, please get in touch.
 All reader comments and questions welcomed.
 I would like very much to further the guest book.

 It goes without saying that the majority of the information on this site is subjective at the very least.